Theragatha - The Verses of the Senior Monks

 I’m happy and joyful,

-Because I’ve seen my son free of defilements.
+because I’ve seen my son free of defilements.

 Kaṇhadinna

-What I learnt, I practiced,
+What I learned, I practiced,

-180I’ve slain the desire to be reborn in any state of existence,
+180I’ve slain the desire to be reborn,

-Such desire won’t be found in me again.
+it won’t be found in me again.

 It was not, and it won’t be in me,

-And it isn’t found in me now.
+and it isn’t found in me now.

 Migasira

-In the teaching of the Buddha,
+in the teaching of the Buddha,

-Letting go, I rose up;
+while letting go, I rose up;

-My mind was freed.
+my mind was freed.

-I know that my freedom is unshakeable,
+My freedom is unshakeable,

 Sivaka

-I’ve searched for the house-builder —
+I’ve been searching for the house-builder —

 184I’ve seen you, house-builder!